AnnaFoldberg/annafoldberg.github.io/_notes/security-between-microservices/service-mesh/en.md

 ![Service Mesh Pod](../../../assets/images/notes/security-between-microservices/service-mesh/service-mesh-pod.png)

 **Istio** is one of the most widely used service meshes.
-Its architecture is divided into a **data plane** and a **control plane**.
+Its architecture is divided into a data plane and a control plane.
 The data plane is made up of the sidecar proxies that handle service-to-service communication, while the control plane manages the policies and configuration of those proxies.
-A component called **Pilot** pushes these policies into the mesh without requiring code changes in the microservices themselves.
+A component called Pilot pushes these policies into the mesh without requiring code changes in the microservices themselves.
 Policies can be broad, such as defining which services are allowed to communicate, or very granular, such as requiring specific JWT claims on requests.

 The proxies in the mesh also support observability.
 They can collect logs and traces, which are forwarded to monitoring platforms.
 Istio uses request and trace IDs to track requests as they move across services, allowing correlation with microservice logs.
 It also provides detailed access logs for auditing and visualizing request paths through the system.

-A major benefit of Istio is that it provides **mutual TLS out of the box**.
-Its control plane includes a certificate authority, **Citadel**, which mounts certificates and key pairs into Kubernetes pods at startup and automates certificate rotation.
+A major benefit of Istio is that it provides mutual TLS out of the box.
+Its control plane includes a certificate authority, Citadel, which mounts certificates and key pairs into Kubernetes pods at startup and automates certificate rotation.
 With minimal configuration, services gain strong authentication and encryption, greatly improving security.

 ![Service Mesh Istio](../../../assets/images/notes/security-between-microservices/service-mesh/service-mesh-istio.png)